-Database mirroring maintains two copies of a single database that must reside on different server instances of the SQL Server database engines that reside on computers in different locations.
-The relationship is known as a database mirroring session between these server instances.
+Database mirroring maintains two copies of a single database that must reside on different server instances of the SQL Server database engines on computers in different locations.
+The relationship between these server instances is known as a database mirroring session.

-One server instance, referred to as the principal server, serves the database to clients.
-The other instance, called the mirror server, acts as a hot or warm standby server.
+One server instance, the principal server, serves the database to clients.
+The other, the mirror server, acts as a hot or warm standby server.

-Database mirroring involves redoing every insert, update, and delete operation that occurs on the principal database onto the mirror database as quickly as possible.
-Redoing is accomplished by sending a stream of active transaction log records to the mirror server, which applies log records to the mirror database, in sequence.
+Database mirroring involves redoing every insert, update, and delete operation that occurs on the principal database in the mirror database as quickly as possible.
+Redoing is accomplished by sending a stream of active transaction log records to the mirror server, which applies log records to the mirror database in sequence.

 It is important to distinguish between the two main modes of mirroring:

-In a clustering environment, database mirroring in SQL Server allows you to keep a copy, or mirror, of a SQL Server database on a standby server.
-Mirroring ensures that two separate copies of the data exist at all times, providing high availability and complete data redundancy.
+In a clustering environment, SQL Server database mirroring allows you to keep a copy or mirror of a SQL Server database on a standby server.

 Find out how you can save hours of work when investigating the root cause of this issue.